pborman/indent/README.md

 The indent package indents lines of text with a prefix.
 It supports indent blocks of text (string or []byte) as well as providing an io.Writer interface.
+It is a drop-in replacement for the github.com/openconfig/goyang/pkg/indent package.

 For example, indenting the text in the first block below with a ```>>``` prefix using any of the methods will result in the second block below.